 - Huskies are able to learn to howl much easier

-- Howling is deeply rooted in the genes of Huskies
+- Howling is deeply rooted in a husky’s genes

 Dogs can bark for many different reasons, and this vocal behavior is usually territorial, something that Huskies are not!